bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/p2p-working-session.md

 - Gleb is active and ready to move forward - [#21515](https://github.com/bitcoin/bitcoin/pull/21515)
 - Are there people generally interested in review?
   - I wanted first to convince myself that this is useful.
-I couldn't reproduce the numbers from the paper - 5% was what I got.
-100 connections to erlay peers.
-My node is from a non-standard port.
+I couldn't [reproduce](https://github.com/vasild/bitcoin/wiki/Erlay) the numbers from the paper - 5% was what I got with ~100 connections.
+My node is listening on a non-standard port.
 It may be that I don't have a normal sample.
-There is a pull request that could add RPC stats to bitcoind - that might get better numbers.
-We lose the stats once we disconnect.
+There is a [pull request](https://github.com/bitcoin/bitcoin/pull/27534) that could add RPC stats to bitcoind - that might get better numbers.
+Current stats are per peer and we lose those stats once the peer disconnects.
   - How much of INV traffic is redundant?
-Erlay claims to reduce the redundancy?
+Erlay claims to reduce the redundancy.
   - I looked into this as well.
 8-12 erlay peers.
 10-20% was what I recall.
 The numbers and call for feedback is on Gleb's repo.
   - 86 of 95MB are INVs on my node.
 - how much does this interact with package relay?